 The vital first stage

 is to stop thinking of ‘core exercise’ and ‘working out’ as 2 separate things.
-If you focus beautifully on your breathing and core engagement whilst in Pilates or when doing your ‘core work’ – but then go to Crossfit or start lifting weights without being mindful of your breath, alignment and core… then you’re taking one step forward and 2 steps back every time.
+If you focus beautifully on your breathing and core engagement whilst in Pilates or when doing your ‘core work’ – but then go to the gym or your local box or start lifting weights without being mindful of your breath, alignment and core… then you’re taking one step forward and 2 steps back every time.
 So before you go any further, mindful movement is not something you do instead of exercise.
 It IS exercise.

 The next thing

 Is to understand that you cannot strengthen muscles that aren’t functioning optimally.
 If it’s not working, you can’t make it stronger.
 All that will happen instead is that other parts of your body, namely your abdomen, or pelvic floor, will take up the strain.